Dreezy305/User-Acc-Backend/README.md

 ## Description

-This assessment is a mini-project designed to test your approach to solving real-world problems.
+This assessment is a mini-project designed by Skye Wallet to test my approach to solving real-world problems.

 ## Installation instructions:

--To install and run the project, follow these steps:
+- To install and run the project, follow these steps:

 ```bash
 $ npm install